 Thin lips can be fattened with a variety of procedures that offer short or long-term results.
 Injections of collagen or fat are both eventually reabsorbed by the body.
 A permanent implant similar to a small foam rod can be threaded through the lip.

 Liposuction is a procedure that removes fat from the abdomen, thighs, buttocks, arms and throat.
 A narrow tube (cannula) is inserted through a skin incision and the fat is sucked out with a powerful suction pump.
-The operation can be performed under local or general anaesthetic.
+The procedure can be done under local or general anaesthetic.
 A pressure garment needs to be worn for some months to help the skin to contract and contour.

 The area will be bruised and swollen for weeks or months.
 Complications can include failure of the skin to contract, causing a corrugated look.
 A lipectomy is an operation that removes extra skin as well as fat.